gumaerc-testorg/7.89j-fall-2010/content/pages/assignments.md

 Specific Aim (1 or 2 sentences)
 References (3-5 suggested.
 List authors, year, title of paper, title of journal, etc.)

-For example, reading the [Alizadeh, et al.]({{< baseurl >}}/pages/readings) paper from Week 3 made student X more certain than ever that he wanted to work on cancer classification and diagnosis using molecular approaches during his Ph.D.
+For example, reading the {{% resource_link a69c4edf-535e-0fe3-8e96-39a17d7af0bd "Alizadeh, et al." %}} paper from Week 3 made student X more certain than ever that he wanted to work on cancer classification and diagnosis using molecular approaches during his Ph.D.
 After doing some reading, X decided that ovarian cancer is an attractive target.
 Student X's initial idea statement might look something like this:

 Name: X